 Her first show was at downtown boutique BackTalk in 2016.
 “Looking back it’s so cute that I was so excited,” laughs Walkup, whose work can now be found across Japan, Montana, New York, and at downtown boutique Johan.

 These days, Walkup spends much of her time in her sunny Northwest studio meticulously crafting jewelry—Solange’s new album When I Get Home is this week’s source of inspiration.
 Her big focus at the moment is on curating larger projects and collaborations, like an upcoming textile/metal wonder with Britt Howard of Portland Garment Factory for Heart Coffee Roaster’s new cafe.
 That collaboration debuts on April Fool’s Day in tandem with another partnership with Portland based Kozah Numbers.

-During Design Week Portland, find Walkup on the Art in the Open panel at Clay Pavillion, along with local illustrator Alex Chiu and other public art experts discussing the impact of creating art for communities.
+During 2019 Design Week Portland, you could find Walkup on the Art in the Open panel at Clay Pavillion, along with local illustrator Alex Chiu and other public art experts discussing the impact of creating art for communities.